Art&Craft - Wood features - Miscellaneous

 Oak - the spice cabinet

-About oak is said to be the spice cabinet of the wine makers.
-It adds a range of flavours and aromas to wines, increasing their value, making them more sophisticated.
+About oak is said to be the spice cabinet of the winemaker.
+It adds a range of tastes and flavors to wines, increasing their value by making them more sophisticated.
 The main reasons it is chosen are:

 • It is a natural antiseptic.
-Wine that ferments or is matured in oak barrels needs less sulphur dioxide;
+Wine that is fermented or matured in oak barrels needs less sulphur dioxide;

-• Helps to clarify and stabilise the wine.
+• It helps to clarify and stabilize the wine.
 This eliminates the use of fining additives;

-• In the case of red wine, it "tames" the tannins, stabilises the colour and helps in the ageing process;
+• In red wine, it tones tannins, stabilizes color and aids in the aging process;

-• It adds certain flavours, making the taste more complex and sophisticated.
+• It adds certain flavors, making the taste more complex and sophisticated.

 oak barrel